-We put an immense amount of pressure on our feet and ankles every day from standing, walking, and other physical activity.
-Sometimes, they can no longer bear that weight.
-We work to diagnose and treat the following conditions to make sure patients can return to their full range of function.
+Physical activity places great pressure on our feet and ankles, and sometimes, they can no longer bear that weight.
+Our physicians diagnose and treat foot and ankle conditions to make sure patients can return to their full range of function.

 An injury that occurs when the ankle rolls, twists, or turns in an awkward way.